NodeJs vs Go- Which is Best for Backend Development?

 When developing a web application, the front-end UI is merely one component.
 Bringing business logic and critical processes to life at the same time, the backend is unquestionably the most important component for the development of websites and apps.
-It’s also critical to get the backend logic right, it includes using the right server-side development tech stack.
+It’s also critical to get the backend logic right for web application development companies, it includes using the right server-side development tech stack.

 The computer science world was gifted with two great programming languages: Golang and Node.js.